dotnet/docs/docs/core/dependency-loading/default-probing.md

 Finally the environment variable `ADDITIONAL_DEPS` can be used to add additional dependencies.  `dotnet.exe` also contains an `--additional-deps` optional parameter to set this value on application startup.

-The `APP_PATHS` property is not populated by default and omitted for most applications.
+The `APP_PATHS` property is not populated by default and is omitted for most applications.

 The list of all *\*.deps.json* files used by the application can be accessed via `System.AppContext.GetData("APP_CONTEXT_DEPS_FILES")`.